apache/arrow-cookbook/java/source/create.rst

 Splicing
 ========

-Splicing provides a way of copying complete or partial data between same types of Vectors
+Splicing provides a way of copying a range of rows between two vectors of the same type.

 Splicing IntVector
 ------------------